 To this day, the story continues to be recounted – and people who visit, always highlight the eerie athmosphere of the rooms, the feelings of unease, and even report sightings or hearings of their own.

 Are you looking for something unique?
 Have you ever tried crab fishing?
 Yes, that is a thing!
 If you don’t believe us, then you should head to the pier in Cahore because you’re bound to see people there doing it.
 The rumour has it that the grabs give themselves up easily and in return, they get juicy strips of bacon before they are returned to the sea.

 Wexford is situated on Ireland’s coastline.
 That means that there’s a host of beautiful beaches where you can pass an evening, go for a summer swim, bring the dog for a walk, or just relax and enjoy the sounds of the ocean.

 The beach in Curracloe beach is renowned as one of the best in Wexford.
 Other remote beaches such as Old Bawn, Morriscastle, Carnivan, and Ballymoney are all equally beautiful.

 The home of Ireland’s longest running lighthouse with enthralling views from the Hook Peninsula.
 It is the second-oldest running lighthouse in the world.
 At the time of writing, the current structure has stood for 848 years.
 The hook head to slade walk is also recommended after touring the lighthouse.

 1 – Wexford hurling match at Wexford Park:

-Perhaps we are a bit biased here as we are primarily a sports site.
+Perhaps we are a bit biased here as we primarily are a sports site.
 But, have a look at the calendar and check if the Wexford Senior hurling team are playing during your stay in Wexford.
-If so, soaking up the unique athmosphere of the Wexford hurling supporters, known as the Yellowbellies, is definitely recommended.
+If so, soaking up the unique atmosphere of the Wexford hurling supporters, who are known as the Yellowbellies, is definitely recommended.